The 80/20 rule: Balancing easy and hard runs for maximum results

 KULG provides a clear visual breakdown of your training intensity over time.
 You can:

-See weekly or monthly breakdown of effort
+See weekly, monthly, quarterly or annual breakdown of effort

-Identify when you’re tipping too far into the “hard” zone
+Identify when you’re tipping too far into the “hard” zone with the help of insights

 Reflect on whether your training load supports your goals

 This helps you to shift your focus from chasing daily pace metrics to seeing the bigger picture.
-Am I training smartly, recovering well and making consistent progress?
+Am I training smartly, recovering well, and making consistent progress?

 Tips for applying the 80/20 rule